What is acute bronchitis?

 What causes acute bronchitis?

-Acute bronchitis may come after a common cold or other viral infections in the upper respiratory tract.
+Acute bronchitis may come after a common cold or other viral infection in the upper respiratory tract.
 It may also occur in people with chronic sinusitis, allergies, or those with enlarged tonsils and adenoids.
 It can be serious in people with lung or heart diseases.
 Pneumonia is a complication that can follow bronchitis.

 What are the symptoms of acute bronchitis?